 The amount a student borrows along with any other estimated or actual financial awards may not exceed Cost of Attendance.

 Students may request to review their financial aid package.

-Award packages must be adjusted throughout the year to avoid over awards of federal funds.
+Award packages are adjusted throughout the year to prevent over awards of federal funds.